ampproject/amphtml/spec/amp-framework-hosting.md

 ## Serve the AMP framework

-Depending on your hosting capabilities, there are several routes you can take to serve the AMP framework.
+Depending on your hosting capabilities and goals, there are several options to consider when serving the AMP framework.

 ### URLs